Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Kapotasana (Pigeon Pose): Kapotasana combines a deep backbend with hip opening, providing a more intense stretch for the spine and hip flexors.

-Urdhva Dhanurasana (Wheel Pose): Also known as Upward-Facing Bow Pose, Urdhva Dhanurasana takes the backbend further, requiring greater strength and flexibility.
+Urdhva Dhanurasana (Upward Bow Pose): Also known as Upward-Facing Bow Pose, Urdhva Dhanurasana takes the backbend further, requiring greater strength and flexibility.

 Eka Pada Rajakapotasana (King Pigeon Pose): This pose combines a deep backbend with a quad stretch, challenging both flexibility and balance.